Crime Junkie: Plagiarism concerns

-Gwen Hasselquist Case Coverage Controversy

-In October 2025, controversy arose surrounding the Crime Junkie podcast’s release of an episode covering the 2020 death of Gig Harbor resident Gwen Hasselquist.
-The case had previously been the subject of a four-part investigative series by the podcast Locations Unknown, originally released in 2021.

-Locations Unknown, hosted by Joe Erato and Mike VanDebogart, was among the first to explore inconsistencies in the official reports surrounding Hasselquist’s death and featured interviews with family members and friends.
-The series questioned the initial ruling of suicide and suggested potential involvement by Hasselquist’s husband, highlighting what they described as overlooked evidence and witness accounts.

-Following the Crime Junkie release, listeners and independent creators noted striking similarities between the two podcasts’ coverage, including unique phrasing, narrative structure, and specific details first reported by Locations Unknown.
-As of October 2025, Crime Junkie has not publicly credited Locations Unknown for its prior reporting, leading to public discussion within the true crime podcast community regarding attribution ethics and source transparency.

 Reception

 Laura Barcella of Rolling Stone magazine named Crime Junkie among her favorite true crime podcasts for 2018.
 Jenni Miller of Vulture.com wrote that Flowers was "particularly passionate" in her coverage of the murder of April Tinsley with interviews with Tinsley's mother in a previous podcast and an interview with one of the people responsible for the arrest of the killer.
 In March 2019, USA Todays For The Win ran the 2019 Ultimate Podcast Bracket tournament in which Crime Junkie lost to Binge Mode in the Championship from a field of 32 podcasts.
 Kevin Chang Barnum from Podcast Review wrote a positive review and spoke highly of the research; the review was updated with a note after plagiarism allegations came to light.

 In its release of the list of the 10-most streamed female artists on International Women’s Day in 2020, Spotify noted that Flowers’ and Prawat’s Crime Junkie was the second-most popular female-hosted podcast on its platform.

 In 2022, Crime Junkie was nominated for the “Podcast of the Year” and "Best Crime Podcast" awards in the iHeartRadio Podcast Awards.
 In November 2024, Apple announced that the podcast was the No.2 most popular show on its platform in 2024.